pdxlibrary/Alma-Patron-Load/README.md

 ## Alma Patron Expirations

   ```
   ./expire-accounts.sh
   ```

 ### Process

- 0. Retrieve CSV export of user data from the Banner SFTP server.
  0. Use the Alma Analytics API to retrieve a list of user accounts with expiration dates before today.
  0. Iterate through the list of records, changing the accounts to the 'expired patrons' group.